 By Jess Davy, Hope for Children Intern

 It was not in my Internship agreement as assistant to Hope for Children’s CEO to accompany her on a trip to Hope’s projects in Uganda, but when I heard of Murielle’s upcoming trip I asked to join her at my own expense.
-A visit to Kampala to see Hope for Children’s work in action was an opportunity I couldn’t miss, and thank goodness I didn’t, for the lessons I learned from the inspirational people I met will encourage and motivate me in the years to come as I start my career.
+A visit to Kampala to see Hope’s work in action was an opportunity I couldn’t miss, and thank goodness I didn’t, the lessons I learned from the inspirational people I met will encourage me in the years to come as I start my career.

-I learnt something exceptionally valuable while in Namuwongo; that from my university studies in development and poverty, from watching documentaries, news broadcasts and getting that familiar lump in my throat seeing the advert appeals; I thought that I had at least an adequate understanding of what the majority of our world faces every day.
-But it is only when you stand, in my case along a dilapidated railway line, surrounded by the homes and livelihoods of 33,000 (at last count in 2015) near destitute people, you realise one cannot possibly imagine, understand or appreciate the environment that thousands of children grow up in, and this is just one slum community in Kampala alone.
+I learnt something exceptionally valuable while in Namuwongo; that from my university studies in development and poverty, from watching documentaries, news broadcasts and getting that familiar lump in my throat seeing the advert appeals, I thought that I had at least an adequate understanding of what the majority of our world faces every day.
+But it is only when you stand, in my case along a dilapidated railway line, surrounded by the homes and livelihoods of 33,000 (at last count in 2015) near destitute people, you realise one cannot possibly imagine, understand or appreciate the environment that more than 5,000 children grow up in, and this is just one slum community in Kampala alone.

-Barely clothed children waved from every doorway, or freely roamed the maze-like streets alone while many ran along the railway track with us for miles as we walked through the community.
-The harsh reality is that though school is free in Uganda, just simply affording a uniform and school books is a cost that far too many families just can’t bear.
-This leaves thousands of children to occupy themselves all day long in a dangerous environment.
-Hope for Children is working everyday to support as many children as it can from the community to have access to school and a safe home environment, through their own projects and partnerships with local organisations to increase their reach.
+Barely clothed children waved from every doorway, and many ran along the railway track with us for ages as we walked through the community.
+The unhappy reality is that though school is free in Uganda, just simply affording a uniform and school books is a cost that far too many families just can’t bear.
+Hope for Children is working hard to sponsor as many children as it can from the community.

 So far 199 children from the most difficult circumstances in Namuwongo have been able to attend school or other vocational training in the last 10 years, allowing a whole new world of opportunities to open up before them.

 I found it hard to leave Uganda, it’s hard not to feel overwhelmed by the amount of work still to do and people to help.
-I do however, find small peace of mind knowing that every day, our Hope for Children teams both in Uganda and the UK are making a difference.
+I do however, find small peace of mind knowing that every day, our Hope teams both in Uganda and the UK are making a difference.
 They are able to do so purely because of the kind donations of people who are lucky enough to live far away in a very different world, who understand that there are lose less fortunate through no fault of their own.
-I am so proud to have had a small part in Hope for Children’s work that is driving sustainable change in Namuwongo and am eternally thankful to Hope’s amazing CEO Murielle Maupoint for the opportunity to visit such an incredible place.
+I am so proud to have had a small part in Hope for Children’s work that is driving sustainable change in Namuwongo and am eternally thankful for the opportunity to visit such an incredible place.